sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 An exploit is the medium in the which the payload is contained.Both represent a "piece of code", but a payload does contain the actual attack whereas an exploit can be termed as a "carrier".
 To make the explanation more clear and precise, take a rifle/gun for an instance.
 The "Gun" is the exploit whereas the "bullet" is the actual payload.

-### 8. What is encryption used for confidentiality instead of encoding?
+### 8. Why is encryption used for confidentiality instead of encoding?

 Encryption and Encoding uses publicly available algorithms.
 Encoding is not used for confidentiality purposes since the content that has been encoded using algorithms like (Base64, UTF, etc) can be reversed with their available algorithms and there is no secret key involved.
 In an encryption scheme like an (AES, 3-DES, etc) they have corresponding encryption and decryption algorithms which involves a common secret key.